parkermac/LO/notes/kopah_notes.md

 ```
 s3cmd info s3://[bucket]/[folder]/[object]
 ```
-**Note that this reports http in the URL when it should be https!**
+**Note that this reports http://s3.kopah.orci.washington.edu/ in the URL when it should be https://s3.kopah.uw.edu/! (https NOT http)**

 ---
 Create a bucket.
 I think you need to create the bucket before you start putting things in it, but I am not sure.